RuslanBabudzhan/QuantumBearings/README.md

 GSCV.fit(X, y, groups=groups)
 ```

-## **Feature selection**
+### Feature selection

+---

-In the project, the results were tested on features selected using the RFE (Recursive Feature Elimination) algorithm in order to increase the speed of calculation of experiments, as well as to get rid of features that have a negative contribution or no contribution at all.
+In the project, the results were tested on features selected using the RFE (Recursive Feature Elimination, [scikit-learn docs](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html "RFE")) algorithm in order to increase the speed of calculation of experiments, as well as to get rid of features that have a negative impact or no impact at all.

 ```python
 from source.preprocessing.Features_selection import Features_selection